The NCCS User Services Group

 Concerning Access to NCCS Internal Systems

-Access to the Dell PowerEdge 1500SC (calvin), Dell PowerEdge 4400 (panini and webdev), Dell PowerEdge 1650 (troy) computing systems is currently limited to users authorized by the NCCS.
-Access to these systems requires the signature of a Principal Investigator of an NCCS Computational Project at item 21 of the form.
+Access to the Dell PowerEdge 1950 (calvin, webprd, webstg and webdev), to the Dell PowerEdge 1850 (troy) computing systems and to the Linux Cluster NASTRAN Partition (discover-nastran) and the Joint Center for Satellite Data Assimilation (JCSDA) Partition (discover-jcsda) is currently limited to users authorized by the NCCS.
+Access to these resources requires the signature of a Principal Investigator of an NCCS Computational Project (with access to these resources) at item 12 of the form.

 Item 4: Your Access to Non-NCCS Computing Systems